tadas559/Final-Coursework-TadasVinckas/README.md

 Included plugins: lightbox, lazy load, page loading with showing gif.
 Tried to reduce code as much as possible.
 Therefore, I took the majority of information from database.
 Also, I tried to avoid repeating PHP code by creating functions.
 In addition, there is a text area in which you can include text and pictures, pagination and "remember me" feature.
 Pages „My reviews“ and „Create review“ are not visible for non-registered users.
 Registered users are able to edit/delete only their reviews.
+Admin is able to delete/edit all reviews.

 Plans for the future: